sagemathinc/cocalc_tutorial/tips_and_tricks/tips_and_tricks.md

 By default, projects have an idle time of 24 hours before they spin down and need to be restarted.
 However, it may be handy to start everyone's project before a class or presentation so that they are all "hot loaded".

-You can easily do this from your course manager: first, make sure you are in your course settings and not your project settings.
+You can easily do this from your course manager: first, open the course configuration tab:

 ![course settings](./assets/settings.png)